Boone Hall: A Charleston Plantation Tour You Need to Do

-Picture the magnificent grand entrance you expect from the Southern plantation movies.
-Tall towering oaks line both sides of the one lane road leading up to the grand entrance of the main house.
+Tall towering oaks line both sides of the one lane road leading up to the grand entrance of the Boone Hall Plantation and Gardens.
 The white façade of the main plantation house is visible in the distance with tall two-story columns on the porch and formal gardens flanking the sides.

-This plantation is more than just an old home tour; it shows the harder aspects that made it a plantation and not just a farm.
+Boone Hall Mount Pleasant, SC is more than just an old home tour; it shows the harder aspects that made it a plantation and not just a farm.
 Walk down the main path to see the slave quarters which have been turned into amazing museums complete with an inset view into the archeological digs occurring in the floor.
 Immerse yourself in the Gullah presentation.
 Take some time to enjoy the views over the water.
 Step back into history.

-Best part The Gullah culture presentation presented by a Gullah woman was amazing.
+The Good: The Gullah culture presentation presented by a Gullah woman was amazing.
 She brought history to life through family stories, telling of the culture, and even singing songs from her childhood.

-Worst part The heat.
+Worst part: The heat.
 You will be outside all day, and it will be steamy.
 Arrive as early as you can at opening time.
 You can go inside the slave houses, but even with the doors open, there is not much air circulating.
 There is some shade during the Gullah presentation and the main house is air-conditioned.
 Bring your sunhat and water bottle; consider cooling off afterward with ice cream from the store.

 The House